christiaangoossens/hass-oidc-auth/README.md

 # OIDC Auth for Home Assistant

 > [!CAUTION]
-> This is a pre-alpha release.
+> This is an alpha release.
 I give no guarantees about code quality, error handling or security at this stage.
 Please treat this repo as a proof of concept for now and only use it on development HA installs.

 Provides an OIDC implementation for Home Assistant.